An FPT algorithm for Matching Cut and d-cut: Introduction

-We designed a dynamic programming based algorithm for the proof of the above theorem.
-Cygan, Komosa, Lokshtanov, Pilipczuk, Pilipczuk, Saurabh and Wahlstr{\"{o}m} \cite{DBLP:journals/talg/CyganKLPPSW21} provided a compact tree decomposition with bounded adhesion along with a framework to design FPT algorithms and showed its application on Minimum Bisection and other problems.
-We used this framework and tree decomposition along with $k$-$d$-CUT specific calculations and proofs to design an algorithm for $k$-$d$-CUT.
+Cygan, Komosa, Lokshtanov, Pilipczuk, Pilipczuk, Saurabh and Wahlstr{\"{o}m} \cite{DBLP:journals/talg/CyganKLPPSW21} provided a compact tree decomposition with bounded adhesion and guaranteed unbreakability along with a framework to design FPT algorithms and showed its application on Minimum Bisection and other problems.
+We use their framework and compact tree decomposition with bounded adhesion and guaranteed unbreakability along with {\kdcut} specific calculations and proofs to design an FPT algorithm for {\kdcut} for the proof of Theorem \ref{FPTMC}. \paragraph{}